mariam138/sea-conquest/README.md

 - The website used to create the logo art for Sea Conquest was the [Online ASCII Art Creator](https://www.ascii-art-generator.org/)
 - The code to clear the python terminal was adapted from [Coding Ninjas](https://www.codingninjas.com/studio/library/how-to-clear-a-screen-in-python)
 - The code to use the enumerate function for the ships list was adapted from [Real Python](https://realpython.com/python-enumerate/)
+- The code to create the dunder method "__getitem__" to make the Board class subscriptable is adapted from [KD Nuggets](https://www.kdnuggets.com/2023/03/introduction-getitem-magic-method-python.html)